Overseas Travel Grants

 Overseas Travel Grants do not need to be linked to an existing EPSRC research grant, but it is expected that new techniques learned, or collaborations formed, will lead to future research proposals.

-A Principal Investigator on an OTG is still eligible to apply for a First Grant.
+A Principal Investigator on an OTG is still eligible to apply for a First Grant or New Investigator Award.

 Who can apply?